-For performance between these levels, bonus payouts for the Cable Edge revenue component would be determined by straight-line interpolation.
+For performance between these achievement levels, payouts for the applicable bonus plan component would be determined by straight-line interpolation.
+Any payout for overachievement (i.e., > 100%) of an H1 bonus plan component would be deferred until year-end 2018.